-- You create an account using your email and set your preferred store location
+- Create an account using your email and set your preferred store location

-- You choose a time you want to pick up your groceries
+- Choose a time you want to pick up your groceries

-- You shop and add items to your cart
+- Shop and add items to your cart

-Once you send in your order, you just wait for your shoppers to fill it.
+Once you send in your order, your shopper fills it.
 When your order is ready, you’ll get a notification letting you know you can come to pick it up.